 “Within 100 years as a prison, only four escapes have ever been fulfilled” Dave continues our interesting conversation.

 In 1985, a German inmate walked straight out the front gates, using a cunning bribery method that tricked and fooled the daytime prison guard.
-Handing him a bag, he offered $20,000 to turn a blind eye, so the German could walk out alongside that days’ visiting tourists.
+Handing him a bag, he offered $20,000 to turn a blind eye, so the German could walk out alongside those days’ visiting tourists.

 Celebrating their great escape in a bar located on the Peru/Bolivia border, it wasn’t long before they were found.